 Users can also filter this list.
 Users can select a field, input a string that must contain this field and press the "filter" button.
-Then another search is performed into the system and the results are shown on screen.
+A search is performed into the system and the results are shown on screen.
 Only records fulfilling the filter restriction will be shown.
 When clearing the filter text, the system shall retrieve again the full set of log messages.

 Moreover, users can access the "dump log" functionality at the bottom of the window.
 Once selected, users can select the name and location of the log destination file.
-Then, the list of logs shown by the window is stored in the file system.
+The list of logs shown in the window will be stored in the file system.